 Assault of Police Officer Charges Under Penal Code 241(c) PC

-- Take some action which would likely result in the application of force to the peace officer.
+- Take some action that would likely result in the application of force to the peace officer.

 In a situation where the application of force to the peace officer succeeds, the suspect could be charged with the more serious offense of battery on a peace officer.